-- (c) Pursuant to this policy, the University will agree to pausing the tenure and promotion clock [ordinarily] for [a maximum of] one academic year for any single circumstance cited in the applicant's request for pausing the clock.
-Further, the University will grant a pause to the clock for no more than two academic years, total, for any tenure-track faculty member. - (d) In the event that the University agrees to pause the tenure and promotion clock as requested by a tenure-track faculty member, this pause will operate to delay every aspect of the tenure and promotion process, including all intermediate steps toward tenure and promotion review and approval.
+(c) Pursuant to this policy, the University will agree to pausing the tenure and promotion clock [erdinarily] for [n-maximum of] one academic year for any single circumstance cited in the applicant's request for pausing the clock.
+Further, the University will grant a pause to the clock for no more than two academic years, total, for any tenure-track faculty member.

-- (e) Requests to pause the clock must be made before the faculty member is considered for promotion or tenure.
-The University will not consider requests to pause the clock retroactively. - (f) An application for pausing the tenure clock during the year of tenurc/nonrenewal decision should not be approved except for well-documented emergencies.
+(d) In the event that the University agrees to pause the tenure and promotion clock as requested by a tenure-track faculty member, this pause will operate to delay every aspect of the tenure and promotion process, including all intermediate steps toward tenure and promotion review and approval.

-2. Procedure for Pausing the Clock.
+- (f) An application for pausing the tenure clock during the year of tenure/nonrenewal decision should not be approved except for well-documented emergencies. - 2.
+Procedure for Pausing the Clock.

-(a) A written request to delay the academic review period (pause the tenure and promotion clock) should be submitted to the Department Chair as soon as the faculty member recognizes the disruption to their life is of sufficient scale and duration to significantly impair their capacity to build a record of accomplishment judged appropriate for tenure and/or promotion review.
+(a) A written request to delay the academic review period (pause the tenure and promotion clock) should be submitted to the Department Chair as soon as the faculty member recognizes the disruption to their life is of sufficient scale and duration to significantly impain their capacity to build a record of accomplishment judged appropriate for tenure and/or promotion review.
 The faculty member should not make such an application based on qualifying events and/or effects that are already completed and otherwise resolved.
 The purpose of pausing the clock is to provide an additional year to work toward tenure because of an existing extenuating circumstance, not retroactively to evaluate a candidate's entire probationary period and provide additional opportunity for remediation of criteria-based achievement.
 Except for well-documented emergencies, no request for extension will be considered or granted later than the date by which Deans request confirmation of intent to undergo review at the beginning of the academic year in which the review is to occur.
 If the Department Chair approves, the Chair's approval letter should include a description of how the delay of the academic review period is expected to change the timeline for tenure and promotion review, including all remaining formative and summative reviews.
 The Chair's letter is sent to the Dean.
 If the Dean approves, the approval letter will be forwarded to the Provost for final approval.